fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 7

 ### 4: Archival Power
 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
-This article is a little repetitive at times, but in a good way as it makes it easy to understand the main points.
+This article is a little repetitive at times, but in a good way, as it makes it easy to understand the main points.
 It is shorter than it looks in terms of page count because many pages are almost entirely footnotes (which you can peruse if you're interested).

+{% include alert.html class='danger' title='Reading reflection' text="
+- What are the key ways archives manifest their power?
+- Before this article, how much have you thought about how archives help shape the future as much as they represent the past?
+"%}

 ### 6: Archival Silence
 - Rodney G. S. Carter, “Of Things Said and Unsaid: Power, Archival Silences, and Power in Silence” _Archivaria_, September 25, 2006, 215–33.

+{% include alert.html class='danger' title='Reading reflection' text="
+- Softball question as we wind up the first half: What ideas in the article were most and least intersting?
+"%}